lokenx/themoviedbsearch/README.md

       }
     })

+If you would like to get the IMDB or TVDB id numbers for movies or tv shows respectively, you can use the below method.
+Variable *id* is a TheMovieDB id number, and *type* is a string, either `movie` or `tv`.

+    TMDBSearch.externalIds(id, type);

 ## License

 This application is licensed under The MIT License.
 The Movie Database name and related details are copyright of Fanhattan Inc.